romkatv/powerlevel10k/README.md

 instant prompt with `POWERLEVEL9K_INSTANT_PROMPT=off`.
 Do this if instant prompt breaks Zsh initialization and you don't know how to fix it.

-The value of `POWERLEVEL9K_INSTANT_PROMPT` can be changed by `p10k configure` and selecting the appropriate option on the *Instant Prompt* screen.
-Alternatively, search for `POWERLEVEL9K_INSTANT_PROMPT` in the existing `~/.p10k.zsh` and change its value there.
+The value of `POWERLEVEL9K_INSTANT_PROMPT` can be changed by running `p10k configure` and selecting the appropriate option on the *Instant Prompt* screen.
+Alternatively, you can search for `POWERLEVEL9K_INSTANT_PROMPT` in the existing `~/.p10k.zsh` and change its value there.

 *Note*: Instant prompt requires Zsh >= 5.4.
 It's OK to enable it even when using an older version of